A great idea, innovation, excellence, and many things in life have a “window of opportunity”.

 This article is part 4 of a 6 part series titled “6 Factors For Excellence”, and discusses the 6 factors that drive excellence and help you achieve extraordinary results.
 To read the other articles in this series click here.

 Mark Johnson is the Chief Executive at Xtrii.
-He has been an award-winning, global CIO, CTO, and business leader for more than 25 years.
+He is an award-winning, global CIO, CTO, CEO and business leader.
+For more than 30 years he has helped some of the world's best organizations achieve extraordinary success.
 For more details visit his LinkedIn profile or follow him on Twitter @johnsonme.